msalemor/llm-use-cases/sdks-and-orcheratrators.md

 - All OpenAI endpoints, like completion and embedings, are POST API endpoints
 - You don't need SDKs to call them
-- Many of my apps do not use any SDKs (including MSConnect Writer).
+- Many of my apps do not use any SDKs.
 In some of more advanced apps I use Golang and Rust again without SDKs.
 - For the frontends I use React or SolidJs (writing more in solid lately)

 ## C# & Python - Semantic Kernel SDK: